Jufg/Chat-App-ETH/docs/application-docs/README.md

 key and the transaction data can then be used to create a cryptographic signature.
 The transaction data, the signature and the public key can then be used to verify whether the signature actually belongs to the private key.
 In this way, a transaction can be signed and verified without the private key having to be publicly known, because only the signature is sent to the network.
-Each transaction receives a hash value (cf. Figure 1).
+Each transaction receives a hash value (cf. _figure 1_).
 A hash value is a unique value that is formed using the hash function "SHA-256".
 A cryptographic hash function always returns the same unique value for the same input.
 The input cannot be restored from the value [[5]](#Bibliography-1).
 A cryptographic hash value can therefore be understood as a fingerprint of data.
 Each signature is therefore unique, even though the same transaction is